epics-modules/quadEM/README.md

     The device provides 4-channel current measurements at up to 2500 Hz.
     The [Sydor SI-EP-B4](http://sydortechnologies.com/files/Data-Sheet-SI-EP-B4.pdf)
     is based on this design and is software comptabible.
-  * The NSLS2 Quad Electrometer (called NSLS2_EM in the documentaiton).
+  * The NSLS2 Quad Electrometer (called NSLS2_EM in the documentation).
     This device consists of a 4-channel digital electrometer unit using a transconductance amplifier and built-in EPICS IOC running this software.
     The device provides 4-channel current measurements at up to 250 Hz.
 This model is capable